-Dive into your next project with the help of a super-easy tutorial featuring a free coloring download!
+Dive into your next card making project with the help of a super-easy tutorial featuring a free coloring download!

-We’re getting creative with the help of today’s fantastic featured contributor – Jessica Sanders.
+We’re getting creative with the help of our fantastic featured contributor – Jessica Sanders.

 With tips on working with markers, layering pencils, and creating color blends today’s tutorial is a must read for new card making inspiration. 😊